-Volumes 4-6 will be edited by Cathy Moran Hajo and the staff of the Jane Addams Papers at Ramapo College.
+Volumes 4-7 will be edited by Stacy Lynn and the staff of the Jane Addams Papers at Ramapo College.

-During these years, Addams’ increased her attention to woman suffrage, as she worked tirelessly at the local, state, and national level after 1906, lecturing on the topic across the nation and becoming an officer at the National Woman Suffrage Association and other suffrage organizations.
-Addams’ commitment to the powerless in society: immigrants, African-Americans, women, and children, drove her to take on unpopular causes: the defense of anarchists in 1901 and 1908, helping to found the National Association for the Advancement of Colored People in 1909, and participating in a Chicago labor strike in 1911.
-As her national prominence rose, Addams became most engaged in politics, seeking support for suffrage from major parties before finally allying with the Progressive Party, and supporting Theodore Roosevelt’s 1912 campaign for the presidency.
-Addams’ difficult choice to stay at the Progressive Party convention after African-American delegates were turned away underscored the difficulty of participating in such a political system.
-After the election, Addams worked with the Progressive Service Department, a group that researched issues, drafted legislation and conducted outreach, until mid-1913, after which she reduced her involvement with the Party.
-These events will be another focus of the volume.
+We are currently completing research on Volume 5.
+At the start of this grant period we expect to be in the fact-checking stage.
+Between 1908 and 1913 Addams began to focus more of her attention on woman suffrage.
+She worked tirelessly at the local, state, and national level, lecturing, writing articles, and leading the National Woman Suffrage Association and other suffrage organizations.
+Addams’s commitment to the powerless in society—immigrants, African-Americans, women, and children—drove her to take on unpopular causes, like defending anarchists in 1908, helping to found the National Association for the Advancement of Colored People in 1909, and participating in a Chicago labor strike in 1911.
+As her national prominence rose, Addams became more engaged in politics, seeking support for suffrage from major parties before finally allying with the Progressive Party, and supporting Theodore Roosevelt’s 1912 campaign for the presidency.
+Addams’s choice to stay at the Progressive Party convention after African-American delegates were turned away underscored the difficulty of participating in such a political system.
+After the election, Addams worked with the Progressive Service Department, a group that researched issues, drafted legislation, and conducted outreach, until mid-1913.
+These events will be a highlight of the volume.

-Volume 5 will focus on Jane Addams’ growing activism in the peace movement, and her advancement to international prominence.
+Volume 6 will focus on Jane Addams’s growing activism in the peace movement and her advancement to international prominence.
 With the outbreak of World War I in Europe, Addams joined other women leaders in calling for peace and mediation, forming national and international organizations to lobby belligerent governments and influence American foreign policy.
 She became president of the Woman’s Peace Party in 1915, and led an American delegation to the International Congress of Women at The Hague in April of 1915, where she was elected president of the International Committee of Women for Permanent Peace.
-In the United States, however, Addams’ message was unpopular and she began receiving negative press, especially as the United States moved closer to entering the conflict.
-Addams was a vocal opponent of war preparedness, lobbying Congress to prevent an increase of the military budget, meeting with President Wilson to discuss America’s role as a mediator for peace.
-Once that battle was lost, and the United States entered the war, Addams and other peace activists were faced with a difficult decision–to continue to oppose the war and the U.S. government, or to fall in behind the government’s position and support the war effort.
-Addams chose the former, and continued to speak out against war and for peace.
-She was vocal in her opposition to conscription laws and the 1917 Espionage Act which criminalized opposition to the government.
+In the United States, however, Addams’s message was unpopular and she began receiving negative press, especially as the United States moved closer to entering the conflict.
+Addams was a vocal opponent of war preparedness, lobbying Congress to prevent an increase of the military budget and meeting with President Wilson to discuss America’s role as a mediator for peace.
+Once that battle was lost, and the United States entered the war, Addams and other peace activists were faced with a difficult decision–to continue to oppose the war and work against the U.S. government or to fall in line behind the government and support the war effort.
+Addams chose the former and continued to speak out against war and for peace.
+She was vocal in her opposition to conscription laws and the 1917 Espionage Act, which criminalized opposition to the government.

-Addams’ opposition to the war was roundly criticized, even by former allies and Hull-House residents.
-The press and public opinion turned against her and she was even accused of treason.
-This had a serious impact on Hull-House which lost support and donations during these years.
-Addams joined others to found the Civil Liberties Bureau (later the ACLU) in 1920 to defend the rights of those who disagreed with the government.
-With the end of hostilities, Addams and other peace activists hoped to influence the terms set for peace, though they were critical of the punitive terms negotiated in Paris.
-The Women’s International League for Peace and Freedom (WILPF) was founded in 1919, with Addams as president, to bring women together to work for peace, equality and improved relations between nations.
+Addams was roundly criticized, even by former allies and Hull-House residents, as pro-German, anti-American, or just a foolish woman.
+As press and public opinion turned against her, she was even accused of treason.
+This had a serious impact on Hull-House, which lost support and donations during these years.
+Addams joined others to start the Civil Liberties Bureau (later the ACLU) in 1920 to defend the civil rights of those who disagreed with the government.
+With the end of hostilities, Addams and other peace activists hoped to influence the terms set for peace.
+They were critical of the punitive terms negotiated in Paris and worked with the American government, the Red Cross, and Quaker groups on relief efforts for women and children.
+The Women’s International League for Peace and Freedom (WILPF) was founded in 1919, with Addams as president, to bring women together to work for peace, equality, and improved relations between nations.

-But the years following the war were dark ones for Addams, as America turned away from her ideals of cooperation and progressive social reform.
+The years following the war were dark ones for Addams, as America turned away from her ideals of cooperation and progressive social reform.
 The government cracked down on dissent, deporting and arresting anarchists and communists.
 Congress rejected the Treaty of Versailles in 1919 in part because it proposed to bind the United States to the League of Nations.
 The one beacon of hope came with the 1920 passage of the woman suffrage amendment.
-The volume ends with Adams’ publication of Newer Ideals of Peace, published in 1922, in which she described peace as more than the absence of war, but as a condition under which people could work together for the betterment of society.
-In her personal life, Addams lost her beloved sister, Alice, in 1915 and wrote about the impact on her life.
-She wrote frequently to her niece, Marcet Haldeman, and to Haldeman’s her fiancée, Emanuel Julius, suggesting that Haldeman hyphenate her last name on marriage.
+The volume ends with Addams’s Peace and Bread in Time of War, published in 1922, in which she described peace as more than the absence of war, but as a condition under which people could work together for the betterment of society.
+In her personal life, Addams lost her beloved sister, Alice, in 1915.

 There are approximately 6,300 documents to select from in this period, though a larger proportion of these are incoming letters.
-Again, some 200-250 will be included in the volume.
-Frequent and major correspondents in this volume include: Nina Allender, Fannie Andrews, Emily Balch, Roger Baldwin, Sophonisba Breckinridge, Carrie Catt, Crystal Eastman, Henry Ford, Samuel Gompers, Marcet Haldeman, Alice Hamilton, Emily Hobhouse, Paul Kellogg, Mabel Kittridge, Aletta Jacobs, David Starr Jordan, Louis Lochner, Chrystal Macmillan, Anne Martin, Lucia Mead, Alice Post, Adena Rich, Julius Rosenwald, Rosika Schwimmer, Mary Rozet Smith, Anna Spencer, Helena Swanwick, Norman Thomas, Wilbur Thomas, Lillian Wald, Julia Wales, Woodrow Wilson, and L. Hollingsworth Wood.
+Again, some 90-125 will be included in the volume.
+Potential correspondents in this volume include: Nina Allender, Emily Greene Balch, Roger Baldwin, Sophonisba Breckinridge, Carrie Chapman Catt, Crystal Eastman, Henry Ford, Samuel Gompers, Marcet Haldeman, Alice Hamilton, Emily Hobhouse, Paul Kellogg, Aletta Jacobs, David Starr Jordan, Louis Lochner, Lucia Mead, Alice Post, Adena Rich, Julius Rosenwald, Rosika Schwimmer, Mary Rozet Smith, Anna Spencer, Helena Swanwick, Norman Thomas, Wilbur Thomas, Lillian Wald, Julia Wales, Woodrow Wilson, and L. Hollingsworth Wood.

-Addams’s final twelve years are covered in this final volume, years in which her reputation rebounded even as her health began a steady decline.
-The volume begins by documenting Addams’ extended world tour undertaken with Mary Rozet Smith, during which Addams worked to found additional WILPF chapters.
+Addams’s final twelve years will be covered in this volume, years in which her reputation rebounded even as her health began a steady decline.
+The volume begins by documenting Addams’s extended world tour undertaken with Mary Rozet Smith, during which she worked to found additional WILPF chapters.
 It will focus on her work with the WILPF and the National Council of Social Work.
 She continued pressing for peace, hosting a meeting of the WILPF in Washington in 1924 that attracted the ire of the War Department.
-Though she resigned the presidency of the WILPF in 1929, she remained honorary president until her death.
+Though she retired from the presidency of the WILPF in 1929, she remained honorary president until her death.
 Addams continued her work for peace in the United States as well, presenting a peace platform at both Democratic and Republican conventions in 1932.
-The volume will then explore the effects of the Great Depression on the work of Hull-House and its community, as Addams spoke widely on welfare, relief and unemployment.
-And it will touch on the growing menace of Fascism in Germany and the WILPF’s concern over the rise of totalitarian governments, and requests for Addams to participate in Anti-Nazi rallies.
-Addams continued writing, publishing Second Twenty Years at Hull-House (1930), The Excellent Becomes Permanent (1932), and My Friend, Julia Lathrop (1935).
+The volume will explore the early effects of the Great Depression on the work of Hull-House and its community, as Addams spoke widely on welfare, relief, and unemployment.
+And it will touch on the growing menace of Fascism in Germany and the WILPF’s concern over the rise of totalitarian governments, including requests to Addams to join anti-Nazi rallies.
+Addams continued writing, publishing Second Twenty Years at Hull-House (1930), The Excellent Becomes the Permanent (1932), and My Friend, Julia Lathrop (1935).

-During these final years that Addams’ reputation recovered from the battering it took during World War I. She received honors, accolades, honorary degrees, and the Nobel Peace Prize in 1931, cementing her revived public status.
-Addams was the first American woman to win the coveted award and the honor served as a prompt for many more awards.
-At the end of her life, her nephew James Linn began work on a biography, and her letters to him provide an opportunity for Addams to reflect on her life and key events in it.
+Addams’s reputation recovered from the battering it took during World War I. She received honors, accolades, and honorary degrees, highlighted by her receipt of the Nobel Peace Prize in 1931.
+This cemented her revived public status as she was the first American woman to win the coveted award.
+At the end of her life, her nephew James Weber Linn began work on a biography, and her letters to him provide an opportunity to reflect on her life and its key events.

-There are approximately 10,200 documents in this period, almost a thousand of which are congratulatory letters and telegrams on Addams’ Nobel Prize, and there are fewer Addams-authored letters in this period.
-The major correspondents for this volume will be: Grace Abbott, Louis Affelder, Gertrude Baer, Emily Balch, Charles Beard, Jessie Binford, Franz Boas, Kathleen Courtney, Dorothy Detzer, John Dewey, Madeline Doty, Will Durant, Albert Einstein, Alexander Ford, Mohandas Gandhi, Vilma Glücklich, Sidney Gulick, Harold Ickes, Helen Keller, Esther Kohn, Clara Landsberg, Ida Lovett, Alice Hamilton, Herbert Hoover, Hannah Hull, Florence Kelley, Paul Kellogg, Albert Kennedy, Catherine Marshall, Anne Martin, Henry and Josephine Morgenthau, Sr., Mildred Olmsted, Sylvia Pankhurst, Cor Ramondt-Hirschmann, Franklin and Eleanor Roosevelt, Albert Schweitzer, Rosika Schwimmer, Mary Sheepshanks, Mary Rozet Smith, Helena Swanwick, Tomi Wada, Lillian Wald, Sidney Webb, and Amy Woods.
+There are approximately 10,200 documents in this period, almost 1,000 of which are congratulatory letters and telegrams about Addams’s Nobel Prize.
+The percentage of Addams-authored letters in this period is smaller than other volumes, which will help to narrow the pool.
+Correspondents in this time period are” Grace Abbott, Louis Affelder, Emily Greene Balch, Charles Beard, Jessie Binford, Franz Boas, Kathleen Courtney, Dorothy Detzer, John Dewey, Madeleine Doty, Will Durant, Albert Einstein, Mohandas Gandhi, Vilma Glücklich, Harold Ickes, Helen Keller, Clara Landsberg, Ida Lovett, Alice Hamilton, Herbert Hoover, Florence Kelley, Paul Kellogg, Catherine Marshall, Anne Martin, Henry and Josephine Morgenthau Sr., Sylvia Pankhurst, Franklin and Eleanor Roosevelt, Albert Schweitzer, Rosika Schwimmer, Mary Sheepshanks, Mary Rozet Smith, Helena Swanwick, Tomi Wada, Lillian Wald, and Sidney Webb.